My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Potter Marsh is a small pull-off from the Seward Highway just south of Anchorage; the water is part of Turnagain Arm.
 When I was growing up it was a popular spot to see moose since they love boggy spots like this.
 You can stop and walk along the boardwalk through the marsh, or just take a look as you rive by on the way to your next adventure.

 What’s a bore tide?
 It occurs when a tide comes into a particular shallow body of water and causes a wave.
 It’s a phenomenon you can see at times in Turnagain Arm, too – just like looking for moose and belugas.

 It’s obviously only possible to see a bore tide when the tide is coming in, so you’d need to plan around that to try and see one.
 And usually, if a bore tide is possible, you might hear about it on the radio or news.

 40. Snag Souvenirs at the Anchorage Market & Festival

 I’ve already written before about how the Alaska Market & Festival is a must-see in Anchorage; I also mentioned how it’s a great place to get all your Alaska souvenirs.
 It’s definitely my top choice for souvenir shopping anywhere in Alaska, because you can rest assured you’re buying local.
-(Souvenir shops near cruise ports are generally owned by the cruise companies, so it can be hard to guarantee you’re actually buying Alaska made goods.)
+(Souvenir shops near cruise ports are generally owned by cruise companies, so it can be hard to guarantee you’re actually buying Alaska-made goods.)

 Browse the stalls, and make sure you don’t skip the food aisle where you can get piping hot corn fritters and honey butter while you debate which souvenirs you want to bring home.